 Dr. Mahesh Sankaran (National Centre for Biological Sciences)

 Dr. Pramod Jha (Indian Institute of Soil Science)

 Dr. Rajkumar Yadav (Gujarat Ecological Education and Research Foundation)

 Dr. Sumit Dookia (Guru Gobind Singh Indraprastha University)

 Dr. Sureshkumar Singh (North Eastern Regional Institute of Science and Technology)

-Plant carbon and nutrient pools will be estimated based on chemical analyses of plant tissue, and fluxes determined by combining these with plant production estimated using allometric equations from tree growth data.
-Soil carbon and nutrient pools will be quantified based on chemical analyses of soils.
+Plant carbon and nutrient pools will be estimated based on chemical analyses of plant tissue, and their fluxes determined by combining these with plant production estimated using allometric equations from tree growth data.
 Soil carbon fluxes will be determined by quantifying soil respiration rates, while soil nutrient fluxes will be evaluated based on estimating monthly mineralization rates using open-top mineralization tubes.